MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/set-up-skype-for-business-online/skype-for-business-mobile-app-security.md

 ---
-title: Skype para segurança de aplicativos móveis de negócios ms.author: tonysmit
+title: Segurança do aplicativo móvel do Skype for Business ms.author: tonysmit
 author: tonysmit
 manager: serdars